Andrettin/Wyrmsun/readme.txt

 * AI
 - The AI build order has been revamped.

+* Buildings
+- Fixed issue which caused gold mines to unbuildable over gold deposits which had a decoration unit (like mushrooms) under them.

 * Editor
 - It is now possible to set a unit's personal name through the map editor.
 - It is now possible to set an organic unit's trait through the map editor.